aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 💼 Business Value

-- **Bottleneck identified:** support calls often lose time when users have to manually find device information.
+- **Bottleneck identified:** Support calls often lose time when users have to manually find device information.
-- **Solution:** the tool collects support-relevant metadata and writes it into a standardized report.
+- **Solution:** The tool collects support-relevant metadata and writes it into a standardized report.
-- **Result:** the report can be added to the support ticket as an attachment or used by the technician to document the case more accurately.
+- **Result:** The report can be added to the support ticket as an attachment or used by the technician to document the case more accurately.

 ---